 There are a dizzying array of rewards and travel credit cards available, and there are also different types of cards to choose from.
 There are general travel credit cards where rewards can be redeemed to cover various types of travel expenses, but you can also sign up for co-branded airline credit cards, hotel credit cards or even cashback credit cards, depending on your needs.

-Unfortunately, not everyone thinks through which type of card would serve them best before they sign up, said Lee Huffman, travel expert at BaldThoughts.com, a travel and personal finance website.
+Unfortunately, not everyone thinks through which type of card would serve them best before they sign up, said Lee Huffman, a travel expert at BaldThoughts.com, a travel blog focused on maximizing travel rewards.
 Instead, they just sign up for whatever card offers the biggest bonus or one they heard about from a friend.

 This can be a huge mistake.

 “If those cards don’t get you to where you want to go, you’re wasting your time,” said Huffman.